Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries

 k.
-The Company has borrowings from banks and financial institutions on the basis of the security of current assets.
-The quarterly returns or statements of current assets filed by the group with banks and financial institutions are in agreement with the books of accounts.
+The Company has borrowings from banks and financial institutions on the basis of the security of current assets & fixed assets.
+The quarterly returns or statements of current assets filed by the company with banks and financial institutions are in agreement with the books of accounts.